hkershaw-brown/dart-tut-temp/README.md

 You may want to do something cooler and automate push process in the future.

-By the magic of gitpages, this becomes the website at:
+By the magic of GitHub pages, this becomes the website at:

 ````
 https://dart.ucar.edu/